Click Here for Our Recommended Antivirus for Your Device

 What is Dialectic?

-The term dialectic originates from the term dialogue in itself end.
+The term dialectic originates from the term dialogue in its end.

-The very basic fundamental principle of this form of communication happens to be the interaction that takes place between the person who is communicating and the person to whom the communication is being done.
+The fundamental principle of this form of communication happens to be the interaction between the person who is communicating and the person to whom the communication is being done.

 In simple words, it is said that a person is using a dialectic form of communication when he expresses his views to the audience and allows the audience to question him to develop a better understanding of the subject.

-It is a bilateral process and gives the opportunity to the audience to participate in the entire mechanism of communication.
+It is a bilateral process and allwsallows the audience to participate in the entire communication mechanism.
 In this communication, no heavy words or motivational things are used to persuade the audience.

-Rather the speaker tries to get into the minds of the audience and asks them to ask further questions to him so that he can develop a better report with the audience.
+Rather the speaker tries to get into the audience’s minds and asks them to ask further questions to him so that he can develop a better rapport with the audience.

-This communication is mostly seen in places where the mass of audience happens to be of very fewer people.
+This communication is mainly seen in places where the mass of the the audience happens to be fewer people.

 Main Differences Between Rhetoric and Dialectic